Introduction: The Complex World of NAD and Its Precursors

 Direct Delivery:

-NAD+ is delivered straight into the bloodstream, avoiding breakdown in the digestive tract.
+NAD+ is delivered straight into the bloodstream, avoiding degradation in the digestive tract.

 Potential Immediate Effects: